-- establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to - ensure children know that there are many different adults in the School whom they can approach if they are worried

-- include opportunities in the PSHEE curriculum for children to develop the skills they need to recognise and stay safe from abuse, particularly when using technology and where appropriate in respect of radicalisation and extremist behaviour - be alert, in particular, to the potential need for early help for children who have additional needs (e.g. medical needs, family circumstances, disability or specific learning needs) - take account of the coeducational, 11-18 age range, international, day and boarding environment provided by adjusting its staff and pupil safeguarding training to reflect the greatest risks posed to the pupils of our School - take account of the following in considering boarding welfare; isolation from families, gender balance and whether pupils have sufficient free time.
+- establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to - ensure children know that there are many different adults in the School whom they can approach if they are worried - ensure pupils are taught through the wider curriculum and PSHEE (including Relationships and Sex Education) how to stay safe based on a wide view of what might happen to pupils, both in School and beyond it.
+This is so as to enable the pupils to recognise when they are at risk and to understand how to get help when they need it - ensure appropriate Relationships and Sex Education and Health Education are delivered within the PSHEE programme - include opportunities in the PSHEE curriculum for children to develop the skills they need to recognise and stay safe from abuse, particularly when using technology and where appropriate in respect of radicalisation and extremist behaviour - be alert, in particular, to the potential need for early help for children who have additional needs (e.g. medical needs, family circumstances, disability or specific learning needs) - take account of the coeducational, 11-18 age range, international, day and boarding environment provided by adjusting its staff and pupil safeguarding training to reflect the greatest risks posed to the pupils of our School - take account of the following in considering boarding welfare; isolation from families, gender balance and whether pupils have sufficient free time.